rust-lang/rfcs/text/0000-msrv-resolver.md

 by clap updating its MSRV from 1.64.0 to 1.70.0, it was able to drop the large [is-terminal](https://crates.io/crates/is-terminal) dependency, [cutting the build time from 6s to 3s](https://github.com/rosetta-rs/argparse-rosetta-rs/commit/378cd2c30679afdf9b9843dbadea3e8951090809).
+So if we can find a solution that allows maintainers to move forward, helping users more the edge, while not impacting users on older rust version, would be a big help.

 The sooner we improve the status quo, the better, as it can take years for these changes to percolate out to those exclusively developing with an older